hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Quality of Life
 ✅ Add screenshots for manager and NetworkObject setup

-🔲 Create demo scene/game
+🔲 Re-add FOAnchor component.

 🔲 Add a function to set the "main view" for a connection.
 Might be necessary if you spawned in your AI's before your player.

+🔲 Create a demo scene/game

-🔲 Create demo video
+🔲 Create a demo video

 🔲 Integrate CI testing on GitHub repo for automatic testing (currently the tests are run manually)